antidanyar/academic/content/papers.md

 draft: false
 ---

-I upload most of my work on lingbuzz.
+I upload most of my work on Lingbuzz. \
 But feel free to contact me for anything not found there at dk4981-at-nyu-edu.

 ## Submitted work

 + Experimental evidence against verb-stranding VP ellipsis in Russian\
- w/ Pavel Rudnev (HSE), submitted
+ w/ Pavel Rudnev (HSE), submitted [[paper pdf](vvpePaper.pdf)]

 + Pseudo-ABA patterns and the generative power of Nanosyntax\
-  submitted for a volume on Nanosyntax
+  submitted for a volume on Nanosyntax [[paper pdf](nanoPaper.pdf)]

 ## Peer-reviewed journals and proceedings

-  + Multiple exponence in Russian exhortatives: not what it seems\
+  + Two agreement affixes in Russian exhortatives: not what they seem\
-  Accepted with major revisions, Morphology
+  Accepted with major revisions, Morphology [[paper pdf](exhortPaper.pdf)]

   + Non-finite clauses and root modality: a view from Russian
   ConSOLE31 Proceedings, 2023 [[paper pdf](console31.pdf)]